 Short Answer

-Both the model and the market overwhelmingly agree that the 2028 presidential election will occur, with only minor residual uncertainty.
+Both the model and the market expect the 2028 presidential election to occur in 2028, seeing no actionable edge.

 1. Executive Verdict